lsst/dp0-2_lsst_io/tutorials-examples/cmndline-beginner.rst

                          "AND i_extendedness = 0",
                          maxrec=10000)

-4.3 Save the data as a pandas dataframe
+4.2.
+Save the data as a pandas dataframe.

 .. code-block::